jayzheng98/jayzheng98.github.io/_projects/project2.md

 <div align="center"> <img alt="p2-18" src="https://github.com/jayzheng98/jayzheng98.github.io/blob/master/images/proj2-18.png?raw=true" width="760px"> </div><br>

 ### Service abnormal behavior detection (middle → high)
 **1.** The basis for mapping from mid-level to high-level is the **service command files**.
-The general idea is:
+The general idea for detection at this level is:
-- *Based on the traversal result of <b>security threat behavior detection</b>, set filter conditions for specific command file to continue traversing upwards*
+- *Based on the traversal result of <b>security threat behavior detection</b>, set filter conditions for the specific command file to continue traversing upwards*

 **2.** For the detected "lateral movement", it does not involve any command file; For the "file stealing", the commandline input of "syslog/23647" (corresponding to the 3rd step of this attack pattern) indicates that it used the `Copy-Item` to copy (steal) the "TSR_Cancel.CONF" command file to a folder called "staged"